Estonia in World War II: Soviet terror

 Having seized control over Estonia, the Soviet authorities rapidly moved to stamp out any potential opposition to their rule.
 During the first year of the occupation (1940–1941) over 8,000 people, including most of the country's leading politicians and military officers, were arrested.
-About 2,200 of them were executed in Estonia, while the rest were removed to prison camps in Russia, from whence very few returned alive [no source].
-On July 19, 1940, the Commander-in-chief of the Estonian Army Johan Laidoner was captured by the NKVD and deported together with his spouse to the town of Penza.
-Laidoner died in the Vladimir Prison Camp, Russia on March 13, 1953.
-President of Estonia, Konstantin Päts was arrested and deported by the Soviets to Ufa in Russia on July 30; he died in a psychiatric hospital at Kalinin (currently Tver), Russia in 1956.
-In all about 800 Estonian officers were arrested, about half of whom were executed, arrested or starved to death in prison camps [no source].
+About 2,200 of them were executed in Estonia, while the rest were removed to prison camps in Russia, from whence very few returned alive.
+On 19 July 1940, the Commander-in-chief of the Estonian Army Johan Laidoner was captured by the NKVD and deported together with his spouse to the town of Penza.
+Laidoner died in the Vladimir Prison Camp, Russia on 13 March 1953.
+President of Estonia, Konstantin Päts was arrested and deported by the Soviets to Ufa in Russia on 30 July; he died in a psychiatric hospital at Kalinin (currently Tver), Russia in 1956.
+In all about 800 Estonian officers were arrested, about half of whom were executed, arrested or starved to death in prison camps.

 When Estonia was proclaimed a Soviet Republic (SSR), the crews of 42 Estonian ships in foreign waters refused to return to their homeland (about 40% of the pre-war Estonian fleet).
 These ships were requisitioned by the British powers and were used in Atlantic convoys.
 During the war, approximately 1000 Estonian seamen served in the British merchant marine, 200 of them as officers.
 A small number of Estonians served in the Royal Air Force, in the British Army and in the US Army, altogether no more than two hundred.

-Soviet repression of ethnic Russians
+Soviet repression of Russian emigres

 Immediately after the Soviet takeover, local Russian institutions (societies, newspapers etc.) were closed down.
 The cultural life that had developed during Estonia's independence was destroyed.
 Almost all of the leading Russian emigres were arrested and later executed.

 Some of the Russian White emigres had already been arrested before 21 June 1940 by the Estonian political police, probably in order to avoid "provocations" during the Red Army's invasion, and those arrested were consequently handed over to the NKVD torture chambers after the Communist takeover.